SSWConsulting/SSW.Rules.Content/rules/use-prefixes-to-improve-code-review-communication/rule.md

 :::greybox
 @bob-northwind

-**issue**: We must address this security vulnerability before merging.
+**Issue**: We must address this security vulnerability before merging.

 There is a potential for SQL Injection and this vulnerability could lead to a critical security breach if not fixed.
 :::